-I am often asked by my clients about trademarks, copyrights and sometimes, patents.
-Unfortunetly, too many people look into this after naming their company and commissioning their logo so I am on a mission to educate small business owners everywhere about these importants ways to protect your business AND your brand!
+Our clients often ask about trademarks, copyrights and sometimes, patents.
+Unfortunately, too many people look into this after naming their company and commissioning their logo, so we’re on a mission to educate small business owners everywhere about these important ways to protect your business AND your brand!

 This information has been taken from “Make It Your Business: Trademarks, Copyright and Patents” by Vince DiCecco, published on 2/1/12 at www.sdgmag.com (Sign & Digital Graphics magazine).

 Let’s begin with how customers best identify products and businesses: their names and logos.
 Trademark law provides protection of the names of things.
 Originally, a “trade mark” was a craftsman’s signature engraved on his work.
 The concept has since expanded to not only cover the names but their images.
 Today, the words “Coca-Cola,” written in white script against a red background, is the world’s most recognized logo.
 For its part, Coke has spent millions defending this trademark.
 They must do so, or they’ll lose the right to retain it.